Loaded Mini Hasselback Potatoes

-- Cut slices across the potato, every ¼-inch, that go nearly to—but not through—the bottom.
+- Cut slices across the potato, every 1/4-inch, that go nearly to—but not through—the bottom.
 Brush the potatoes with the oil then season with the oregano, thyme, salt and pepper.
-Arrange in a single layer on a Farberware 10x15-Inch Nonstick Baking Sheet.
+Arrange in a single layer on a Farberware 11x17-Inch Baking Sheet.

 - Bake the potatoes for 30 minutes.
 At this point, the layers will start separating, Remove pan from the oven and gently nudge slices to help them separate if necessary.
 Return to the oven and bake 8-10 minutes longer, until the potatoes are crispy on the edges and easily pierced in the centers with the tip of a sharp knife.
 Sprinkle the tops of the potatoes with 1/2 cup of the cheese and bake until melted, about 5 minutes longer.